-Flights booked and accomodations booked with Chase 'N Rainbows?
-Check the last thing of your list and get your rental car booked too.
+Flights booked and accommodations booked with Chase 'N Rainbows?
+Check the last thing off your list and get your rental car booked too.
 Chase ‘N Rainbows has partnered with Thrifty & Hertz Rental car to provide our guests with an easy and convenient booking process.

 Thrifty offers your special rates, plus the following benefits adjusted at the rental counter: